 - what you can do about it as a parent or professional

-Why this workshop is important for service providers and parents:
+Why our workshops are important for service providers and parents:

 - Current brain research emphasizes the critical importance of attachment for healthy personality development in children.